Upcoming Events & News

 Following CDC, FDA, and OH Dept of Health guidelines, free booster shots for J&J are available for those 18 and up who received their first dose at least 2 months ago.
 Moderna and Pfizer booster shots are available for those 18 and up who received their second dose at least 6 months ago.

-Columbus Public Health is offering walk-in COVID-19 vaccines at their office (240 Parsons Ave.) from 9AM-4PM, Monday through Friday for all individuals aged 12 and up.
+Columbus Public Health is offering walk-in COVID-19 vaccines at their office (240 Parsons Ave.).
+The schedule as follows: Monday, Wednesday, Thursday, and Friday from 8:00 a.m to 4:00 p.m and Tuesday from 10:00 a.m to 6:00 p.m.
 Follow the links for more information.
 Additional vaccine information can be found through the Ohio Department of Health.

 Free COVID-19 testing is widely available through health department offices, clinics, and pharmacies.
 To find a free COVID-19 testing site, click here or call Columbus Public Health at (614) 645-1519.